Scots International Church: History

 In 1722 the church was extended with a special almshouse for widows and orphans of fallen Scots soldiers.

-The 17th-century church was destroyed in the 1940 bombing of Rotterdam.
-The current building in the Schiedamsevest dates from 1952 and was designed by M. C. A. Meischke.
+The 17th-century church was destroyed in the 1940 German bombing of Rotterdam.
+The Church of Scotland agreed to fund the rebuilding of the church after the war.
+The current building in the Schiedamse Vest was designed by M. C. A. Meischke.
+The new building was opened in 1952 by the Moderator of the General Assembly of the Church of Scotland, the Rt Rev Johnstone Jeffrey.